-The Graduate Entry Bachelor of Laws is offered full-time on-campus at the Nathan and Gold Coast campuses.
+The Bachelor of Laws/Bachelor of Commerce is offered full-time on-campus at Nathan and Gold Coast campuses.

 As a full-time student you will generally attend 10-15 hours of scheduled classes per week throughout the trimester.
 Classes may be scheduled during the day and early evening throughout the week.